-Conservative therapy Shoulder arthroscopy (subacromial decompression) What does the treatment involve?
+Conservative treatment Shoulder arthroscopy (subacromial decompression) What does the treatment involve?
 Anti-inflammatory painkillers like ibuprofen can relieve acute shoulder pain somewhat.
 They shouldn't be taken for longer than 1 to 2 weeks.
 Alternatively, you can use creams or gels containing diclofenac.
 These are applied to the skin 2 to 3 times a day.
 If the pain is very bad, the doctor can inject steroids into the shoulder.
-Physiotherapy exercises can be taught by a physiotherapist and then carried out regu- larly at home.
 With the help of small instruments, about 5 to 8 millimeters of bone is trimmed off the underside of the acromion, and the bursa (fluid-filled sac) is removed.
 You can go home on the same day as the surgery.
+Physiotherapy exercises can be taught by a physiotherapist and then carried out regularly at home.
 You may have to wear a shoulder sling for a few days after the surgery.
 It takes 4 to 6 weeks before you can use the shoulder normally again.
 What are the advantages of the treatment?
 Painkillers and steroid injections can temporarily relieve the pain.
 If the shoulder muscles are weak, the head of the upper arm bone may "fall" out of the shoulder socket.
 This can be painful if it pushes against the surrounding tissue.
 Physiotherapy can help to strengthen and stabilize the shoulder.
 Research has shown that it can relieve the pain and make it easier to move the shoulder more.
-Continuing the exercises you learn from physical therapy at home and doing them correctly is just as effective as doing the exercises under the supervision of a therapist.
-Two good-quality studies looked into the pros and cons of this procedure in the treatment of shoulder impin- gement.
+Two good-quality studies looked into the pros and cons of this procedure in the treatment of shoulder impingement.
 These studies found that subacromial decompression surgery usually doesn't help any better than treatment where people only think they have had this surgery.
-It's not clear whether the procedure helps in people who have a hooked ac- romion.
+It's not clear whether the procedure helps in people who have a hooked acromion.
 The tip of the shoulder blade curves down more than usual here, which can make the space under the acromion even narrower.
 This is rare, though.
-What are the possible disadvan- tages?
+What are the possible disadvantages?
 Anti-inflammatory painkillers can cause side effects such as stomach problems.
 Serious side effects are very rare when used for a short time.
 An alternative to tablets, with fewer side effects, is treatment with gels or creams containing diclofenac.
-Steroid injec- tions can lead to pain and skin discoloration where the needle enters the skin.
+Steroid injections can lead to pain and skin discoloration where the needle enters the skin.
 If they are used too often, they can weaken the tendons.
 Joint infections are a very rare side effect.
 Complications such as wound-healing problems or thrombosis occur in about 1 out of 100 operations.
 Nerve damage is very rare.
 And about 1 out of 100 people have a frozen shoulder after the operation.
 The risk of this is greater in women and people who have diabetes.
 Who is the treatment suitable for?
-Subacromial pain is usually treated "conservatively" - in other words, with physical therapy and medication, if needed.
+Subacromial pain is usually treated "conservatively" - in other words, with physiotherapy and medication, if needed.
 This is also the case if the doctor thinks the pain is being caused by a shoulder impingement.
 Because subacromial decompression has been proven to not work in most people, there's usually no reason to do this surgery.
 Some people still decide to have surgery - for instance, because they have tried conservative treatment for a few months and it hasn't helped.